What is Days Inventory Outstanding?

 The concept of inventory turnover is closely tied to days inventory outstanding (DIO), as inventory turnover refers to how often a company’s inventory balance needs to be replenished (i.e., “turned over”) each year.

-For purposes of forecasting, inventory is ordinarily projected based on either inventory turnover or days inventory outstanding.
+For purposes of forecasting, inventory is ordinarily projected based on either inventory turnover or days inventory outstanding (DIO).

-If the inventory turnover is higher relative to comparable companies in the same industry, this is usually interpreted as a positive sign, as it means:
+If the inventory turnover is higher relative to comparable companies in the same industry, that is perceived as a positive sign in most cases, as it implies:

-- The company is selling off its products quickly (i.e., demand-based ordering, “just-in-time”)
+- Effective Customer Acquistion Strategies → The company is selling off its products quickly (i.e., demand-based ordering, “just-in-time”).

-- There is adequate customer demand in the market for the product being offered
+- High Market Demand → There is adequate customer demand in the market for the product being offered.

-- The pricing of the product appears to be set around a reasonable range
+- Market-Based Pricing → The pricing of the product appears to be set around a reasonable range, which stems from understanding the target market(s) and customer profile.

 In contrast, a low inventory turnover ratio indicates the company is struggling to sell its products – meaning, less free cash flows since more of the FCFs are tied up in operations and cannot be deployed for other purposes.